Mission: Impossible III

 I fell asleep thrice while watching this.

 J. J. Abrams didn’t get the memo and thought he was directing a serious film.
-There’s nary a hint of silliness here, just po-faced serious stunt work with he bare minimum characterization for characters not played by Tom Cruise.
+There’s nary a hint of silliness here, just po-faced serious stunt work with he bare minimum characterisation for characters not played by Tom Cruise.
 Simon Pegg has a small cameo, but that is not space to shine.

 While previous films have agents, double agents and triple agents, this adds unnecessary pre-credits teaser spoilers and doesn’t even try to explain what the McGuffin is, just that everyone wants it and the bad guys will use it for bad reasons.